-Here's how easy it is to make your own BBQ sauce
+Here's how to make your own BBQ sauce.

 We meant what we said about how you should experiment and play until you find your perfect barbecue sauce ingredients.
 But what if you’re cooking this weekend?
 Here’s a baseline recipe you can start with that works pretty well every time.

 For sweet, let’s use cola.
 Not diet, but you can try cherry if you have some lying around.
-Pour about 1/2 cup of that into a saucepan.
+Pour about half a cup into a saucepan.
 Don’t drink the rest.
 We might need it later.

-For tangy, we’ll use a combination of balsamic vinegar and yellow mustard, 1/8 cup of each.
-Pour them in the saucepan.
+For tangy, use a combination of balsamic vinegar and yellow mustard, one-eighth cup of each.
+Pour them into the saucepan.

 For tomato, grab that ketchup in the door of your fridge.
-Give the pot 1/4 cup.
+Give the pot a quarter cup.
 That’s nine good squeezes if you don’t feel like measuring.

 We’ll skip the fluid because the cola is wet enough on its own.
 But keep the can nearby just in case.

-For hot and spice, we’ll keep it simple.
-Give it four good shakes of salt, and four good shakes of Tabasco, or Valentina, or Sriracha, or whatever you have in your fridge.
+For hot and spicy, keep it simple.
+Give it four good shakes of salt and four good shakes of Tabasco, Valentina, Sriracha, or whatever hot sauce you have.
 If you happen to have liquid smoke, pour in a tablespoon, but don’t panic if you don’t.
-“Real” barbecue people consider this cheating, but for beginners it can be a serious help.
+(Real barbecue people consider this cheating, but it can be a serious help for beginners.)

-Plunk it all into a sauce pan, turn it onto medium heat, and stir it with a whisk until it’s all as smooth, brown, and delicious.
-Cook until it starts to boil, whisking it real good pretty much constantly.
-Once it’s boiling, turn the heat to low and let it reduce (remember reducing?).
+Put it all into a saucepan, on medium heat, and stir it with a whisk until it’s smooth, brown, and delicious.
+Cook until it starts to boil, whisking it continuously.
+Once it’s boiling, turn the heat to low and let it reduce.

-Stir with a spatula every couple of minutes until the stuff moves like something between maple syrup and honey.
+Stir with a spatula every couple of minutes until the BBQ sauce moves like something between maple syrup and honey.
 If it gets too thick too soon, pour in a little more cola, and carry on.